 Have you ever heard the saying that “carbs are the enemy” when it comes to weight loss?
 It’s a common myth that we’ve all heard before, but the truth is a bit more complicated.
 In this section, I’m going to take a closer look at this myth and separate fact from fiction.

 It’s not uncommon to hear that cutting out carbs is the way to go for weight loss.
 After all, low-carb and keto diets are the rage today.
 Sure, reducing your carb intake can help, but it’s not the only factor.
 Did you know that carbs provide your body with the energy it needs?
 Without them, you might feel sluggish and tired.
 Also, not all carbs are created equal.
-Foods like whole grains, fruits, and veggies are sources of healthy carbs that should be included in a balanced diet.
+Foods like whole grains, fruits, and vegetables are sources of healthy carbs that should be included in a balanced diet.
 Additionally, these types of carbs are rich in vitamins, minerals, and fiber that are essential for good health.

 On the other hand, there are refined or simple carbs like white bread, pasta, and sugary drinks that are linked to weight gain and other health problems.
 These types of carbs are usually high in calories and low in nutrients, making them a less healthy choice.